Cell structure of mediangle graphs: Introduction

-The cells of these complexes are Oriented Matroids (OMs), which are objects co-invented by Bland and Las Vergnas \cite{BlLV} and Folkman and Lawrence \cite{FoLa}, and further investigated by many authors (see the books \cite{BjLVStWhZi,and25} or the recent survey~\cite{ziegler2024oriented}).
+Finite Complexes of Oriented Matroids (COMs) were introduced by Bandelt, Chepoi, and Knauer~\cite{BaChKn}.
+The cells of these complexes are Oriented Matroids (OMs) and those complexes are contractible cell complexes~\cite{BaChKn}.
+Oriented Matroids are combinatorial objects co-invented by Bland and Las Vergnas \cite{BlLV} and Folkman and Lawrence \cite{FoLa}, and further investigated by many authors (see the books \cite{BjLVStWhZi,and25} or the recent survey~\cite{ziegler2024oriented}).
 OMs capture combinatorics of sign vectors representing the regions in a central hyperplane arrangement in ${\mathbb R}^d$, but are more general than this \emph{realizable} case.
 A useful tool for studying hyperplane arrangements is the incidence graphs of their maximal cells (which in case of central arrangements correspond to $1$-sekeleta of zonotopes, see~\cite{Zi}).
 The analogous construction for OMs are tope graphs, which faithfully represent the whole object.
 They were introduced by Edmonds and Mandel \cite{ed-ma-82}, but already played an important role in Tits' \cite{Ti} combinatorial study of reflection arrangements (Coxeter complexes).
 Further, tope graphs were used by Deligne \cite{De} in the study of simplicial arrangements, later investigated by Bj\"orner, Edelmann, and Ziegler~\cite{BjEdZi}, whose OM generalization is crucial in our study.
 Deligne proved that the distance between two vertices in the tope graph of a hyperplane arrangement is equal to the number of hyperplanes of the arrangement separating the corresponding regions.
 This result corresponds to the more general fact that the tope graph of an OM can be isometrically embedded into a hypercube, i.e., such a graph is a \emph{partial cube}, see \cite{BjLVStWhZi}.